firesidefiction/firesidefiction.github.io/_drafts/2018.2/issue-55-may-2018/2018-05-15-the-paladin-protocol.md

 _Viktor sits on top of a desk in the empty lecture hall, his feet planted in the seat.
 His hair is slick with grease and spiked in random directions; he can’t help but run his fingers through it when he’s deep in thought, and over the three hours the two of them have spent talking, he’s obviously been thinking a lot._

 _“You can’t retire,” he says, shaking his head.
 “No, I don’t accept that.
-You’re too good—no, you’re _brilliant_.
-This country is going to hell.
+You’re too good—no, you’re_ brilliant. _This country is going to hell.
 We can’t afford to lose someone like you in the field.”_

 _“Viktor, I feel like I’m sitting on a bed of needles right now.
 I’m tired all the time.
-I spent all yesterday staring at my computer screen because I couldn’t…you know what fibro does.”
+I spent all yesterday staring at my computer screen because I couldn’t… you know what fibro does.”
 They shake their head.
 “I can’t work like this.
 I don’t want to work like this.
 Someone can continue my research; I’m not the only neuroscientist in the world.
 I’d be happy to consult with you on your project occasionally, but as far as a partnership—”_

 _“Fine, then don’t become a partner,” he blurts.
 “Become a participant.”_

 _Aaryn leans back in their chair, eyebrows rising.
-“I…you must be joking.”_
+“I… you must be joking.”_

-_“What I’m about to tell you cannot leave this room. _I_ shouldn’t even know.”
+_“What I’m about to tell you cannot leave this room._ I _shouldn’t even know.”
 He lowers his voice.
 “The chemical agents used in the terrorist attack on L.A.?
 They’re unlike anything that has ever been seen before.
 People outside the blast radius are experiencing mild symptoms.
 They’re not dying immediately, Aaryn.
 Brain and nerve functions are degenerating slowly, as if the victims are suffering from terminal neurological disease.
 So, if we can figure out how to better treat the diseases these conditions mimic…”_

 _“…You can learn how to stop the toxin’s effect before more people die.”_

 _He gives one curt nod.
 “Exactly.”_

 _“I might be in a helluva lot of pain, but I’m not terminal, Viktor,” Aaryn says with a chuckle.
 “I admire what you’re doing, but I don’t need a high-tech implant.
 I still have a lot of years left in me.”_

 _“I know, and I’m glad.”
 His Adam’s apple bobs.
 “But I don’t know if we can say the same of the rest of humanity.”
 The corner of his mouth lifts, highlighting his dimple.
-“And besides…who better to evaluate NeuroNet than a genius neuroscientist?”_
+“And besides… who better to evaluate NeuroNet than a genius neuroscientist?”_

 ----